Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions

-Note that $\Lambda(x,p)$ is non-empty for all $x\in \Omega$ and all $p\in\mathbb{R}^n$ since $\mathcal{A}$ is compact and the functions $b$ and $f$ are continuous.
-The following Lemma, which is a consequence of \cite[Proposition 4.4]{aubin1993optima}, shows the link between the sets of maximising controls and the subdifferentials of the Hamiltonian. \begin{lemma} Let $H$ be given by \eqref{1''}.
+Note that $\Lambda(x,p)$ is nonempty for all $x\in \Omega$ and all $p\in\mathbb{R}^n$ since $\mathcal{A}$ is compact and the functions $b$ and $f$ are uniformly continuous.
+The following Lemma, which is a consequence of \cite[Proposition 4.4]{aubin1993optima}, shows the link between the sets of maximizing controls and the subdifferentials of the Hamiltonian. \begin{lemma} Let $H$ be given by \eqref{1''}.
 Then

 \end{lemma}